Aniket965/Hello-world/C++/README.md

 Welcome!
-This directory consists of al the basic programs of programming in c++. :)
+This directory consists of all the basic programs of programming in c++. :)